On this page:

 All applicants will be notified by email within six weeks of applications closing.

-- Do you accept hand written applications?
+- Do you accept handwritten or video applications?

 - What if I’m late with my application?